niesha89/cocolabel/README.md

 ## How to install

-To install locally, compile command like this:
+- To install locally, compile command like this:
 * mvn package
-Find the build jar in target folder, then run this:
+- Find the built jar in target folder, then run this:
 * java -jar cocolabel-0.1.jar